How do you measure the ROI of adopting a modern digital work hub?

 - Reducing reliance on email

-- Improving the speed with which people find information
+- Helping people find information faster

 - Consolidating your tech stack